 For the families traumatised by forced removal, Princess Vlei provided a welcome respite from the desolate wasteland in which they found themselves.
 It was a place where they could escape the growing gangsterism and crime, reunite as families, and experience some of the tranquility of nature.

 During these years, Princess Vlei grew to acquire a significance in the hearts of community members quite disproportionate to its physical size.
 Deprived of access to most of Cape Town’s recreational beaches and scenic areas, coloured people from miles around adopted Princess Vlei as their own.
 It was nicknamed ‘Claremont Beach’, and the area around the small vlei was called ‘Gala land’.

 However, it was neglected by the authorities, and became run down and degraded.
-When Princess George Drive was widened in the late seventies, there was dumping on the vlei, and became more neglected.
+When Princess George Drive was widened in the late seventies, there was dumping on the vlei, and it became more neglected.
 The road also served to separate the people from the vlei.
-But the threat posed by the mall has reminded the residents of the value that the vlei brought to their lives, and galvanised the community to reclaim it and create a new vision for the future of Princess Vlei.
+But the threat posed by the mall reminded the residents of the value that the vlei brought to their lives, and galvanised the community to reclaim it and create a new vision for the future of Princess Vlei.

 Thanks to Tasmin Cupido, Princess Vlei has a rich heritage, People's Post, 24 November 2009

 An Eye for a Farmstall

 Donovan Jacobs grew up working in his father's Farmstall.
 Mr Jacobs Senior inherited the stall from his father, who was given the land after losing an eye fighting in World War II.
 Here, Donovan recalls some memories ....